 The amount of power needed by such a heater could quickly deplete an RV battery.

 A 12v. fan is needed to circulate hot air in all ducted furnaces.
-This load, coupled with other traditional 12 v. power uses, willfully discharge a typical battery in a single night on a cold night when the fan can run for several hours.
+This load, coupled with other traditional 12 v. power uses, willfully discharges a typical battery in a single night on a cold night when the fan can run for several hours.

 Check the specifications for more details about the heater’s efficiency.

-The most popular models are all small boxy models with a ceramic heating element and a fan that circulates the heat.
-Some sites offer free energy, while others charge a monthly fee, so you’ll have to compare rates to see which one saves you the most money.
+Some sites offer free energy, while others charge a monthly fee, so you’ll have to compare rates to see which saves you the most money.

 Related Questions